 Google Tensor: Benchmarks

-Since Google is yet to officially reveal any details about the Tensor chip, including the benchmark scores, we don’t know the benchmarks scores of Tensor just yet.
+Since Google is not allowing publications and YouTube creators to share the ins and outs of the Pixel 6 series just yet, we don’t know the benchmarks scores of the Tensor chip.
 However, what we do know is that Google’s custom chip allegedly matches the performance of Snapdragon 870, according to tipster Max Weinbach.
 So, we can make a good guess of where the Tensor chip will stand among its rivals.

-The Snapdragon 870 chipset aboard the OnePlus 9R scores 674,104 points on AnTuTu benchmark, and that should be close to the benchmark score of Google Tensor.
-That’s lower than the 842,168 score you get on the Redmagic 6 powered by the Snapdragon 888 chipset, but higher than the 617,694 score of Apple’s A14 Bionic chip on the iPhone 12 Pro Max.
+The Snapdragon 870 chipset aboard the OnePlus 9R scores 674,104 points on AnTuTu benchmark, and it should be close to the benchmark score of Google Tensor.
+That’s lower than the 842,168 score you get on the Redmagic 6 powered by the Snapdragon 888 chipset, as well as the 798,464 score of Apple’s A15 Bionic chip on the iPhone 13 series.
 Of course, these benchmarks also depend on other specifications of the device and should be taken with a grain of salt.

-Google Tensor vs Snapdragon 888 vs Apple A14 Bionic
+Google Tensor vs Snapdragon 888 vs Apple A15 Bionic

-To sum everything up, let’s take a quick look at how the upcoming Google Tensor chip compares to the flagship Snapdragon 888 and Apple A14 Bionic chips.
+To sum everything up, let’s take a quick look at how the Google Tensor chip compares to the flagship Snapdragon 888 5G and Apple A15 Bionic chips.

 |CPU||Tensor, octa-core CPU||Kryo 680, Octa-core CPU||Hexa-core CPU|